 1. Which is a better storage solution, a regular storage unit or a moving container?

-2. Where are self-storage units the cheapest and most expensive?
+2. Where are self-storage units the cheapest versus the most expensive?

-According to sparefoot.com, storage units are cheapest in places like Oklahoma City, Springfield, Missouri, and Newark, New Jersey.
+According to SpareFoot, storage units are cheapest in places like Oklahoma City, Oklahoma; Springfield, Missouri; and Newark, New Jersey.

-Not surprisingly, some of the most expensive cities for storage are Phoenix, Los Angeles, Las Vegas, and Dallas.
+Some of the most expensive storage locales include Phoenix, Los Angeles, Las Vegas, and Dallas.
 It all comes down to supply and demand!

-Storage prices can vary greatly even for similar units within the same town or city.
+Storage prices can differ greatly even for similar units within the same town or city.

-Remember, prices are dependent on a number of factors like storage locations, season, size, and the type of unit you’ll need.
+Remember, prices depend on a number of factors like storage location, season, size, and the type of unit you’ll need.

-But keep in mind that one facility may appear less expensive than another only because they’ve omitted certain items, or have based their price on a promotion that you may not qualify for.
+But keep in mind that one facility may appear less expensive than another only because their advertised price doesn’t include certain fees or is based on a promotion for which you may not qualify.

 4. What are the most common storage unit sizes?